Fais-007/competitve-programming-files/diff-tool/README.md

 3. Run `npm pack`.
 4. Run `npm install -g check-1.0.0.tgz`.
 5. Run `check <actual output file name> <obtaied output file name>`.
+6. If the ouput matches it will be displayed in green else displayed in red.